PepeTheFroggie/Victron-VE.Bus---esp32/README.md

 This is "in progress" and i refuse any liability!
 DO NOT have the multiplus and the esp32 usb connected simultaneously!
 Program the esp32 alone, detach usb and only then connect to ve.bus.

-It implements net-zero with help of a shelly 3EM and a multiplus2 48/3000 hardware is a esp32 + RS485 converter + 12V to 5V buck converter.
+It implements net-zero with help of a shelly 3EM and a multiplus2 48/3000.
+Hardware is a esp32 + RS485 converter + 12V to 5V buck converter.

 Schematic:
 ![ESP32_VEBUS.png](ESP32_VEBUS.png "schematic")